Elefria-Labs/evm-tools/README.md

 > Everyone is welcome to contribute to this project.

-- Add more zk tools or web3 tools including testing libraries, new zk paradigms
+- Add more tools including testing libraries, new zk paradigms, testing, debugging tools
 - Improve the site's codebase
 - Discuss ideas in issues
 - Improve documentation